aio-libs/aiojobs/docs/api.rst

      for everybody, user should pass a value suitable for his environment anyway.

+   .. versionchanged:: 1.4.0

+      The scheduler creation doesn't require a running event loop anymore if it is executed by Python 3.10+.

    .. attribute:: limit

       Concurrency limit (``100`` by default) or ``None`` if the limit